 – Neil Patel

-As the studies show that long-form content is preferred by Google as well as readers, that directly affects your blog rankings and blog traffic.
+As the studies show that long-form content is preferred by Google as well as readers, which directly affects your blog rankings and blog traffic.

 Back in 2012, SerpIQ conducted a study around more than 20,000 keywords.
 (Look at the screenshot below.)